OddEcust/gpr-big-data/grp_in_R/GRP_in_R.md

 library(laGP) # version 1.5.1
 ```

-Just as before, we will start with creating a model for SARCOS to vizually evaluate how well model created with laGP functions performs.
+Just as before, we will start with creating a model for SARCOS (sampled to 500 observations and 100 from test set) to vizually evaluate how well model created with laGP functions performs.
+As laGP's algorithm is transductive learning procedure we cannot directly compare results (especially *time.taken*) with other packages and functions (e.g., kernlab::gausspr).

 ``` r
 # Generate empirical Bayes regularization (priors) and choose initial values